 JavaScript engines are single-thread, meaning only one thing can be executed at a time.
 JS queues events: so if the engine is busy with something else, it starts a line of events to be executed.

-SetTimeout waits your delay, then executes your function.
+SetTimeout awaits your delay, then executes your function.
 If something else is happening, it will be delayed until the next possible point of execution – meaning that the delay in setTimeout will always be at least the time you set, if not more.

 SetInterval attempts to fire the function every X milliseconds you set in the interval.
 If it can’t – say the function you trigger is longer than the delay – it will queue up.
 So you may have interval events happening back to back.
 If there is already an interval event in the queue, most engines won’t add another one, so intervals can be skipped if there isn’t enough room to run them.